Dr. Zakir Gul

 Associate Professor & Chair of Criminal Justice

-Dr. Zakir Gul joined the criminal justice department in 2016 as an associate professor.
-He began his career as a ranking police officer and worked more than 16 years for the Turkish National Police.
+Dr. Zakir Gul joined the criminal justice department as an associate professor.
+He is a police veteran.
+Dr. Gul began his career as a ranking police officer, working more than 16 years for the Turkish National Police.
 His policing career also includes being a police chief of two cities in a region where terrorism was an issue and the population was diverse.

 Dr. Gul founded the International Security Graduate Program (in English) at the Security Sciences Institute in Turkey and served as founding director and professor.
 He worked in several research centers, such as the Intelligence Studies Research Center and the Center for International Terrorism and Transnational Crime.
 Dr. Gul was the graduate coordinator of the Erasmus Program and the deputy editor-in-chief of a peer-reviewed journal on policing.
 He also served on several selection and recruitment committees.